-Aim: The aim of the study was to investigate the relationship between final apical preparation size and smear layer removal in the apical third using conventional irrigation in mandibular bicuspids.
+Objective: This study aimed to investigate the relationship between final apical preparation size and smear layer removal in the apical third using conventional irrigation in mandibular bicuspids.

 Results: Statistical analysis revealed comparable removal of smear layer in the coronal and middle thirds of all experimental samples regardless of grouping.
-Removal of smear layer in the apical third was significantly improved (p<0.05) when using file size larger than 35.
-There was no significant difference between 40/.04 and 45/.04.
+When using file size larger than 35, removal of smear layer in the apical third significantly improved (p<0.05).
+No significant difference was observed between 40/.04 and 45/.04.

-Conclusions: Under the conditions of this study, using conventional irrigation, Apical enlargement more than size 35/.04 is essential to enhance removal of smear layer at the apical third.
+Conclusion: Under the conditions of this study, using conventional irrigation, apical enlargement more than size 35/.04 is essential to enhance removal of smear layer at the apical third.